danpush/typical-tweet/README.md

 ```

 ### Deployment
-You can run this on a Raspberry Pi, any VM, or on your computer with nohup.
+You can run this on a Raspberry Pi, any VM, or on your computer using nohup.
 ```
 $ nohup python3 main.py &
 ```